 With this rumbling maelstrom in the background, my tee shirt, despite my high-minded intentions, looked like the enemy to many of the troops and veterans around me.
 Too many.

 I won’t kid you: I didn’t want to get waylaid and beaten up somewhere in the vast parking lot outside.
 And beyond worries for my own safety, I didn’t want to feed my co-workers’ reflexes about enemies.
 I wasn’t the enemy of those haunted veterans — or an enemy to the new recruits preparing for their first deadly combat.

 So I changed my shirt.
 Which helped my physical safety, but didn’t calm my internal turmoil, or that around me.
 This war, most of us worried, was going to be horrible.
-There were stories of the army secretly packing tens of thousands of body bags on ships headed for the Gulf, to be filled with the corpses of American casualties.
+There were stories of the army secretly packing tens of thousands of body bags on Gulf-bound ships, ready to be filled with the corpses of American casualties.

 At that time, my work weekend came on Monday and Tuesday.
 But of course my meeting, Langley Hill, not far from CIA headquarters, met First Day mornings.

 The Post Office was supposed to make a “reasonable accommodation” of my religious observances, so they let me split my Sunday shifts: clock out in time to drive to meeting, then hustle back afterwards, and stay later to make up the time.